What are the duties of a director?

 It is indeed an interesting question which arises from the principle of ‘veil of incorporation’.
 To what extent can a director be held liable for his or her unlawful acts and doings?
 The personal liability of a director is generally to their own company and in an insolvency situation, to the general body of creditors collectively as represented by the receiver Manager or the liquidator, but not to individual creditors.

-However, in the event that the director departs from his duties and acts outside of his normal functions as a director, such as a committing fraud or theft with the intention of engaging in a criminal act, one should consider the application of Article 1382 of the Mauritius Civil Code and thus the lifting of the veil of incorporation.
-Torts which are sufficiently particularised and which can be proved in court will lead to lifting the veil of incorporation.
+However, in the event that the director departs from his duties and acts outside of his normal functions as a director, such as committing fraud or theft with the intention of engaging in a criminal act, one should consider the application of Article 1382 of the Mauritius Civil Code and thus the lifting of the veil of incorporation.
+Torts which are sufficiently particularised and which can be proved in court will lead to lifting the veil of incorporation, opening the door for a creditor to sue directors for breach of duty.

 Lifting the veil of incorporation (or piercing the corporate veil) means disregarding the corporate personality and the company’s separate legal entity to look behind the company and the people in control of it.
 Simply put into perspective, in the event of a dishonest or fraudulent act, the individuals in control will not be able to take advantage and shelter behind the corporate veil.
 The court will look beyond the veil and pierce the corporate veil to hold the directors liable for the misuse of their powers and breach of their duties.